smsummers1/e15/vhours/README.md

 12. Run the app

 # ERRORS
-## Some of the errors that may come up when you run your app and their solutions are below.
+## Below are some of the errors that may come up when you run your app and their solutions are below.

 **Error: Permission Denied**